phillipmortimer/IRDM_2017_group_42/README.md

 Python code:

-To run the Python implementation of the logistic regresion and MLP classifiers, in the folder code/logistic_regression run:
+To replicate the experiments with the logistic regresion and MLP classifiers from the report, in the folder code/logistic_regression run:

-`python experiments.py`
+`python experiments.py [EXPERIMENT_ID]`

+`EXPERIMENT_ID` - ID of the experiment.
+Choose from the following list:
+* logistic regression
+  * with scikit learn
+    * baseline   [1]
+  * with TensorFlow baseline   [2]
+    * reguralisation (8 values)   [3]
+    * no feature normalization   [4]
+    * class balancing   [5]
+ * multilayer perceptron with feature normalization   [6]

+ The code for logistic regression and MLP is implemented in the class `PointwiseRanker` in the file code/logistic_regression/pointwise_ranker.py

 ---